WECAN ADVOCACY AT THE UNITED NATIONS FRAMEWORK CONVENTION ON CLIMATE CHANGE (UNFCCC)

 UNFCCC Press Conference Inside COP21 – Frontline Women Speak

-WECAN International was committed to bringing the voices of frontline women leaders to COP21 through side events, media, advocacy, direct actions, official press conferences and the release of WECAN’s Women’s Climate Action Agenda inside COP21 .
+WECAN International was committed to bringing the voices of frontline women leaders to COP21 through side events, media, advocacy, official press conferences and the release of WECAN’s Women’s Climate Action Agenda inside COP21 .

 Click to WATCH the Frontline Women’s Press Conference - Casey Camp Horinek (Ponca Nation, Oaklahoma, Turtle Island, USA), Kandi Mossett (North Dakota, Turtle Island, USA), Neema Namadamu (DR Congo), Patricia Gualinga (Ecuador) and Osprey Orielle Lake (USA) speaking truth to power inside of COP21, addressing themes of violation of the Earth and women, Indigenous and African climate solutions, and women as vital agents of just change.